 27:28 Showing the regular alternation of the 2 types of turns in this pickup pattern – 2 rows of single turns, followed by 2 rows of double turns.

 I ran out of time on this video before I could show how the braid unfolds/ opens out from a folded ‘square braid’-like shape to a fully-flat shape.
-See photos of this in the last footnote, near bottom of page.
+See photos of this with a different braid in the last footnote, near bottom of page.

 Pick-up Charts: A pick-up chart is a visual aid that helps you decide which loops to turn.
 For a ‘real’ pickup pattern (see Pick-Up 101) you might need to follow a chart for the whole pattern.